 By Robert Kunzig and Luca Locatelli I was so delighted when the National Geographic devoted its March 2020 issue to waste, including its front page spread and mesmerising images from Luca Locatelli.
 I actually found out about it from following Locatelli on Instagram, and immediately ran out to the newsagent to buy a copy.
 FoodContinue reading “National Geographic: The End of Trash”

-The headlines According to the Food and Agriculture Organisation (FAO) of the UN, globally we waste ONE THIRD of the food we produce.
-This equates to 1.3 billion tonnes of food a year.
-For our climate, this is vast.
-If global food waste was a country, it would be the third biggest emitter after ChinaContinue reading “Food waste facts”
+Image by Jill Wellington In 2011, the Food and Agriculture Organisation (FAO) of the UN found that globally, we waste ONE THIRD of the food we produce.
+According to that estimate, this equates to 1.3 billion tonnes of food a year.
+Climate For our climate, this is vast.
+Rotting food emits methane, a greenhouse gasContinue reading “Food waste facts”